CU-ESIIL/Innovation-Summit-2024_1_Climate-extremes-and-natural-disasters/README.md

 ## Group Members
-- Member 1: Brief description
+- Member 1:
+  - Name: Ayush Joshi
+  - Pronouns : He/Him
+  -
 - Member 2: Brief description
 - ...
 - [Link to more detailed bios or profiles if available and desired.]